oddbird/oddsite/content/2016/11/04/branding-type.rst

 - *Web Development Partner:* a design and development company that builds web-based tools for people to use
 - *Consulting:* from strategy and design to testing and implementation
-- *Education:* open-source sharing, writing, and speaking about web design and development experiences, experiments, and the tools we use
+- *Education:* open source sharing, writing, and speaking about web design and development experiences, experiments, and the tools we use